The most common technical SEO issues you should avoid

 Wise people learn from other people’s SEO mistakes.
 And believe it or not, this learning process doesn’t have to be complicated.

-To make it easier to figure out the top SEO mistakes made by many sites, we’ve scanned over 40,000 websites with our Website Audit tool.
-We divided the issues we detected into 10 categories and described them by their frequency of occurrence and severity.
+To make it easier to figure out the top errors made by many sites, we’ve scanned over 40,000 websites with our Website Audit tool.
+It allows us to detect common SEO problems like broken pages, broken links, duplicate content issues, low page speed, redirect chains, etc. We divided the issues we detected into 10 categories and described them by their frequency of occurrence and severity.

 Now, without further ado, let’s dive into the biggest technical SEO mistakes we discovered during our analysis.

 Our list of common website technical problems starts with images.
 They make a website more aesthetically pleasing and help users perceive the content better.
 Plain text without a single image that would visualize information is unlikely to grab the reader’s attention.

 We definitely recommend using them (but carefully) because unoptimized images can lead to website speed issues, affecting your SEO and UX.